-- Highlight a network SSID and press @. - The SSIDs containing characters that cannot be entered on the camera will not be displayed. - The band on which each SSID operates is indicated by an icon. - Encrypted networks are indicated by a ♠ icon.
-If the selected network is encrypted (♠), you will be prompted to enter the encryption key.
-If the network is not encrypted, proceed to Step 8. - If the desired network is not displayed, press \mathfrak{P} to search again.
+- Highlight a network SSID and press @. - The band on which each SSID operates is indicated by an icon. - Encrypted networks are indicated by a $\Omega$ icon.
+If the selected network is encrypted ( $\Omega$ ), you will be prompted to enter the encryption key.
+If the network is not encrypted, proceed to Step 8. - If the desired network is not displayed, press ® to search again.